 Baptisms of adults are arranged through our adult education programs, such as the Rite of Christian Initiation of Adults.
-Contact the office for more information or email Deacon Brian Crim
+Contact the office for more information or email [email protected]

 The Sacrament of Reconciliation or Penance was instituted by Jesus, the physician of our souls and bodies, who forgave the sins of the paralytic and willed that His Church continue, in the power of the Holy Spirit, His work of healing and salvation.
 Jesus has willed that the life and actions of his Church be a sign and instrument of forgiveness and reconciliation.
 [Catechism of the Catholic Church 1994 Reference: 1442]

 St. Leo offers a two year preparation program for the Sacrament of Reconciliation.
-Preparation begins in 1st grade and continues in 2nd grade.
-Children must attend both years of preparation.
-Children who are enrolled in Catholic school are exempt from attending these classes (with a letter documenting attendance from the school).
+Preparation begins in our Little Lambs Atrium and continues in our True Vine Atrium.
+Children must attend a minimum of two years of preparation.
 Children who are older than 8 years may prepare for the Sacrament of Reconciliation in our Special Sacraments program.
-For more information, please contact Michele Bui at (304)229-8945 or email.
+For more information, please contact Michele Bui at (304)229-8945 or [email protected]

 The Sacrament of Holy Eucharist has its origin at the Last Supper when on the night Jesus was betrayed, He instituted the Eucharistic Sacrifice of His Body and Blood.
 This He did in order to perpetuate the sacrifice of the cross throughout the ages until He comes again.
 In this Sacrament, Jesus entrusts to his Church a memorial of His death and resurrection, the Sacrament of Love, a Sign of Unity and a Bond of Charity, in which Christ is consumed, and our minds are filled with grace and a pledge of future glory given to us.
 The Eucharist is the sum and summary of our faith through the actions of the Holy Spirit and the Real Presence of Jesus; His Body and Blood become present under the form of bread and wine.
 It is through the Eucharist that each of us are nourished by Jesus to seek God's Will.
 [Catechism of the Catholic Church 1994 Reference: 1323,1327]

 St. Leo offers a two year preparation program for the Sacrament of Eucharist.
-Preparation begins in 1st grade and continues in 2nd grade.
-Children must attend both years of preparation.
-Children who are enrolled in Catholic school are exempt from attending these classes (with a letter documenting attendance from the school).
+Preparation begins in our Little Lambs Atrium and continues in our True Vine Atrium.
+Children must attend a minimum of two years of preparation.
 Children who are older than 8 years may prepare for the Sacrament of Eucharist in our Special Sacraments program.
-For further information, please contact Michele Bui at (304)229-8945 or email firstname.lastname@example.org
+For further information, please contact Michele Bui at (304)229-8945 or email [email protected]

 Holy Eucharist is offered at all our weekend and weekday Masses.
 Please consult our bulletin or calendar for more information.